dgrebb/copilot-sveltekit-participant/README.md

 This extension contributes the following settings:

-* `copilotParticipant.svelte.enableDetailedExplanations`: Enable/disable detailed explanations in responses
+* `copilotParticipantSvelte.enableDetailedExplanations`: Enable/disable detailed explanations in responses
-* `copilotParticipant.svelte.preferredSvelteVersion`: Set your preferred Svelte version (4 or 5)
+* `copilotParticipantSvelte.preferredSvelteVersion`: Set your preferred Svelte version (4 or 5)

 ## Contributing